DigitalHarborFoundation/pi-portal-v1/src/lessons/css-page-layout.md

 ![Example of the CSS Box Model From Mozilla Developer Network](../images/css-box-model-standard-mdn.jpg)

-Let's take a look from the inside out, since you'll almost always begin with the content.
+Let's take a look from the inside out since you'll almost always begin with the content.

 **Content**: The size of your actual content, whether it's an image, heading, or paragraph.
 Let's say that you create a paragraph that is 20px tall and 20px wide.
 These values are the content height and width.